Osteoporosis is a disease of low bone mass that increases the risk of fracture. Currently, 10 million Americans suffer from osteoporosis.

 The muscles that attach along the spine are small muscles, which make up the core that supports the spine.
 When these small muscles are strengthened through targeted exercise, the result is increased mass and stability to support the spine.

 Clients diagnosed with osteoporosis often have a fear of falling and fracturing a bone.
-Pilates practice helps to create alignment of the joints and increase the body’s balance.
+Exercise helps to create alignment of the joints and increase the body’s balance.
 A balanced body will help a person walk more efficiently and avoid falling.